 Don’t forget; though Depop may look like Instagram, it’s also another version of eBay, and the search function is there for a reason.
-Your first search will show you only sellers in your own region; then click “rest of world” to see outside of Ireland.
+Your first search will show you only sellers in your own region; click “rest of world” to see outside of Ireland.
 A quick search for Kenzo, for example – I’ve always wanted one of their tiger sweaters! – reveals a whole host of jumpers, from £10 for a very bobble version to £50 for a rarely worn one.

 Always read the description – and ask questions!

-If you’re not sure about the fit, sizing or spec of something you’re interested in purchasing, don’t be afraid to reach out to the Depopper in question to ask them.
-I always feel like Depop users who don’t respond are not very good communicators – and that if I hand them over my cash, I might be waiting a while to hear back from them, so it’s in their interest to respond!
+If you’re not sure about the fit, sizing or spec of something you’re interested in purchasing, don’t be afraid to reach out to the Depop user in question to ask them.
+I always feel as if Depop users who don’t respond are not very good communicators – and that if I hand them over my cash, I might be waiting a while to hear back from them, so it’s in their interest to respond!
 If you’re a small size 12 and this is a 10, ask them if they think it might be roomy; if they say a pair of sunglasses is scratched, ask to see more pics so that you can be sure that you really want them, despite the damage.